k-soliman/DeepFl-LogP/README.md

 >> python KarLogP_script.py

->> Enter molecule: her enter the SMILE code of the compound of interst
+>> Enter molecule: Please, enter the SMILE code of the compound of interst

 >> KarLogP =  [[value]]